What is a Super-Node?

-A Super Node is a machine running a specially configured Endpoint Security Client that also supplies server-like and proxy-like capabilities.
+A Super Node is a machine running a specially configured Endpoint Security Client that also consists of server-like and proxy-like capabilities.
 Currently, Super Node serves as an Anti-Malware signature proxy.

 Super Node flows

-- creates a local mirror of signatures that is used as a source of signatures for other endpoints.
+- Creates a local mirror of signatures that is used as a signature source for other Endpoint clients.

-If the Endpoint Security Firewall blade is installed on a Super Node machine, the firewall policy being enforced is overridden to allow inbound traffic on port 4434.
+If the Endpoint Security Firewall blade is installed on a Super Node machine, the currently enforced firewall policy is overridden to allow inbound traffic on port 4434.

 Non-Super Node flows

-When Endpoint Security launches an update, it ﬁrst checks the "Common Client Settings" policy for a "Super Node" list.
+When an Endpoint Security client launches an update, it ﬁrst checks the "Common Client Settings" policy for a "Super Node" list.
 If such a list is found, a random Super Node is selected for update.
-If update from the selected node fails, the next entry is taken from the list.
+If update of the selected node fails, the next entry is taken from the list.
 Sources deﬁned in the Anti-Malware policy are only

 An update is considered to be successful if the local signatures are newer than the remote signatures.
-It is important to be sure that all Super Nodes are continuously updated.
+Make sure all Super Nodes are continuously updated.
 Policy and Software Deployment features in E85.30 and newer Endpoint Security clients require a connection to the Endpoint Manager to process sync requests regarding policy and software deployment changes.

 Super Nodes are defined by adding a Base64 encrypted Unicode (Little Endian) string into the "Comment" field of the "Common Client Settings" policy.

-A single "Super Node" endpoint is defined using two properties:
+A single "Super Node" Endpoint client is defined using two properties:

 Example of a string that defines four Super Nodes

 fqdn - mandatory property that should normally contain a full computer name.
-The name must be resolvable on an endpoint performing an update.
+The name must be resolvable on an Endpoint client performing an update.
 Usage of IPv4 or IPv6 addresses in

 fqdn requires an additional